windmaomao/react-sheet/gatsby/content/posts/frontend-fangjin-2018.md

 #### Stack Overflow
 [![](https://stackoverflow.com/users/flair/288096.png)](https://stackoverflow.com/users/288096/windmaomao)

+# Experience
 ## Credit Suisse, 2019 -
-Served as the UI architect and tech lead for Credit Suisse compliance team.

-I am responsible of architecting website pages and designing the UI/UX library conforming to the company branding look and feel.
+Served as the UI architect and tech lead for Credit Suisse compliance team, responsible for architecting websites and designing the UI/UX library following the company branding.

 I manage the tech team of size 10 (developer mostly), work with the business analysis and the corporate designer, run typical bi-weekly sprints and regularly report to the project owner.